The simplest way to explain what Enfocus Switch does...

 - They’re repeated regularly and never change OR

 - The tasks change based on certain criteria, but these fit an ‘IF-THEN’ formula e.g. ‘IF a 6pp DL job is supplied with 1PP A4 artwork, THEN convert to a spread in Tharstern’.

 My advice is to start with just one easy task.
 Experience has shown that once a customer has finished the initial deployment of that original task, they have a better understanding of what other tasks they could automate, and their use of Switch grows organically from there.

-If you’re still unsure and want further advice, we’d be happy to chat to you and share our experiences of Switch and what others have achieved.
-Get in touch here.
+If you’re still unsure and want further advice, we’d be happy to chat with you and share our experiences with Switch and what others have achieved.
+Get in touch with our experts here.